October 24 – November 1, 2018

 - Tax of 20%

-- Single supplement is $900.00 - Single travelers have the option of sharing a room with other singles (if available) to offset this supplement, but this is solely at the discretion of the travelers and not the responsibility of Celtic Journeys.
+- $3,795 per person, double occupancy (two guests sharing one room).
+Single supplement is $900.
+Single travelers have the option of sharing a room with other singles (if available) to offset this supplement, but this is solely at the discretion of the travelers and not the responsibility of Celtic Journeys.

 Cancellation insurance is available to protect against cancellation penalties: